 After spending time considerable time practicing Indian law in New Mexico, Ms. Asher returns to her home state, Washington where she will focus her legal practice on tribal governance, gaming, land use, environmental issues, Indian health, and historic preservation.

 Kehl Van Winkle

 Kehl earned his Juris Doctor degree from Lewis & Clark Law School in 2017 and quickly focused his legal career on Indian Law matters.
-Van Winkle completed judicial an externship with the Hon.
+Van Winkle completed a judicial externship with the Hon.
 Michael H. Simon in the U.S. District Court for the District of Oregon and an externship with the Hon.
 Rebecca Duncan on the Oregon Court of Appeals.
 Judge Duncan now sits on the Oregon Supreme Court.

 Mr. Van Winkle was born and raised in Salem, Oregon, where he also met his high school sweetheart and now wife.
 Kehl enjoys being outdoors kayaking, hiking, and camping.
-He also holds a leadership position at his church and hopes to coach high school and collegiate debate teams in Seattle like he did back in Oregon.
+He also holds a leadership position at his church and hopes to coach high school and collegiate debate teams in Seattle as he did back in Oregon.

 About mctlaw.
 Our Firm represents tribes across the country in tribal, state, and federal courts.
 In addition, we have more than 20 years of experience litigating in the United States Court of Federal Claims.
 The Firm’s other practice areas include Federal takings claims, government contract litigation, commercial and construction litigation, business law, and other complex civil litigation.
 Learn more about mctlaw at www.mctlaw.com